5cw/Discord-Bots/currency_bot/CURRENCY_BOT_README.md

 CURRENCY_NAME=My Currency Name
-MAX_DIGITS=100 or whatever number you want SPREADSHEET_ID=Google Sheet ID either
+MAX_DIGITS=100 or whatever number you want SPREADSHEET_ID=Google Sheet ID BALANCES_SHEET_NAME=Name of the public balances sheet in the spreadsheet BTS_SHEET_NAME=Name of the hidden information sheet in the spreadsheet either
 JSON_FILE=Google_Sheets_API_Creds_Filename.json (in same folder as python files) or